Protocols for Packet Quantum Network Intercommunication: Preliminaries

+Next we discuss a variation of quantum teleportation--\emph{entanglement swapping}~\cite{ZZHE93}.
 Suppose that Alice and Bob share an EPR pair $\ket{\Phi^+}_{AB_1}$, and Bob and Charlie share another EPR pair $\ket{\Phi^+}_{B_2C}$.
-It is possbile to construct an EPR pair shared between Alice and Charlie by so-called \emph{entanglement swapping}.
+It is possible to construct an EPR pair shared between Alice and Charlie.
 The procedure is as follows: Bob performs a Bell measurement on Bob's two qubits and sends the two-bit outcome to Charlie, who then performs a Pauli correction according to Bob's measurement outcome.
 This can also be regarded as Bob teleporting his particle $B_1$ to Charlie by consuming the ERP pair $\ket{\Phi^+}_{B_2C}$.
 In other words, quantum correlations can be teleported.